aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/istoplevel/_index.md

 ---
 title: ShapeBase.IsTopLevel
 second_title: Aspose.Words for .NET API Reference
 description: ShapeBase property.
-Returns true if this shape is not a child of a group shape in C#
+Returns true if this shape is not a child of a group shape in C#.
 type: docs
 weight: 340
 url: /net/aspose.words.drawing/shapebase/istoplevel/